Menu

 PE

-We have PE on Tuesday and Thursday
+We have PE every Wednesday

-Revise and refine the fundamental movement skills they have already acquired:
+•Revise and refine the fundamental movement skills they have already acquired:

 •Progress towards a more fluent style of moving, with developing control and grace.